OSGeo/OSGeoLive-doc/doc/overview/deegree_overview.rst

 * Supports KVP, XML and SOAP requests
 * High performance and excellent scalability
 * ISO Metadata Application Profile 1.0.0
-* Pluggable and modular dataaccess layer allows to add support for new APs and backends
+* Pluggable and modular data access layer allows to add support for new APs and backends
 * Modular inspector architecture allows to validate records to be inserted against various criteria
 * Standard inspectors: schema validity, identifier integrity, INSPIRE requirements
 * Handles all defined queryable properties (for Dublin Core as well as ISO profile)